 (B) Requisite Skills.
-Selecting and using PPE; selecting a mass decontamination method to minimize the hazard; setting up and implementing mass decontamination operations in a safe location; evaluating the effectiveness of the mass decontamination method; Commented [MMA7]: This note taken from section A 6.3.1(A) of NFPA 1072 - 2017.
+Selecting and using PPE; selecting a mass decontamination method to minimize the hazard; setting up and implementing mass decontamination operations in a safe location; evaluating the effectiveness of the mass decontamination method;

 and completing required reports and supporting documentation for mass decontamination operations.